-- k.
+k.
 Attributes not used.
 The following attributes are not used and are not required to be present since there are no subcarriers used in the system.
 If the previous attribute had specified a number of subcarriers (such as T-1\SCO\N:2;), then there would be two additional entries for each subcarrier.
 The following four attributes demonstrate how these would be defined.
-A list of standard subcarrier channel numbers and their respective frequencies is found in RCC-106, Chapter 3.
-As an example using channel 12 and channel 15, the following four attributes would be required.
-The generic form of these attributes is: T-x\SCO1-n and T-x\SCO2-n. - (1) Subcarrier Number.
-The first subcarrier is channel number 12.
+A list of standard subcarrier channel numbers and their respective frequencies is found in RCC 106, Chapter 3.7 As an example using channel 12 and channel 15, the following four attributes would be required.
+The generic form of these attributes is: T-x\SCO1-n and T-x\SCO2-n.